syntaxsurge/pack-trace/README.md

 - Auditor reviewer – `auditor@packtrace.app`

 Each account uses the shared demo password (or the override you provided) and can be rotated safely by re-running the script.

+## Demo Runbook

+Record the 10-minute walkthrough using the scripted checklist in `docs/demo-runbook.md`.
+It covers environment preparation, camera/printing tips, user profile sequencing, supOS cut-ins, and narration beats so the final edit captures every custody hop, Hedera proof, and cold-chain alert in a single take.

 ## Reference Links